-Man indicted on murder charges in deaths of Arizona girls
+Man charged with killing 2 Arizona girls who went missing

 - Fan Bingbing, China’s most famous actress, vanishes from public view

-Authorities did not say what prompted Clements’ arrest but said he provided information in 2017 that led to the discovery of Celis’ remains.
+Magnus and other officials held a news conference to announce the indictment but declined to answer questions from reporters and did not disclose how the girls died or what prompted authorities to investigate Clements in the killings, except to say that the FBI in 2017 learned Clements might have information about the death of Celis.

-Clements had already been jailed on other charges.
+He then provided information to authorities that led to the discovery of Celis’ remains, Magnus said.

-This story has been updated to correct that one victim’s last name is Gonzalez, not Gomez.
+Magnus said Clements had already been jailed on other charges when the indictment was issued.